Jinsan-Dev/Jinsan-Dev/README.md

 And I have worked at Texas A&M University as a dispatched researcher for 6 months.
 (Nov.
 30. 2020 ~ May.
 31. 2021)
 All sorts of experiences train me to communicate as not only a domestic but also an international developer/researcher.

-You can check my experience in more detail at my portfolio
-Here is my portfolio link: Cond'.

 You can also contact me via jinsan.dev@gmail.com.

-Right now, I'm master student in Electrical and Computer Engineering department at the Inha university.
-I also have bachelor's degree for Computer Science and Engineering from Inha university.